-However, I have to say that the new contender in town is hot on their heels – both kids commented that these were the best so far!
-I think they’re right – the slight sweetness of the bread with the tart of the raspberries along with a hint of vanilla, just smashes it.
+My kids commented that these were the best I’d made so far!
+I think they’re right.
+Even if I do say so myself.
+The slight sweetness of the bread with the tart of the raspberries along with a hint of vanilla, just smashes it.
 I also think they are the prettiest I’ve made.

 Overnight buns are a great weekend brunch, when you want something nice but often can’t be bothered to do a lot – as mentioned, all the hard work is done the night before so you just need to bake them in the morning.
 What could be easier?
 The ingredients below made 14 small buns, which is enough for a family of four.